aday1/ArtBastard-DMX512/README.md

 ## 📜 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for the full consciousness transfer agreement.
+This project is released under Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication - see the [LICENSE](LICENSE) file for the full text and the legendary tale of the Wind Dancing Masters who came before us.

+*"Light belongs to no one; it is our honor merely to dance with it for a time."* — Master Feng Zhi

 ## 🙏 **Acknowledgments**

 Deep gratitude to the illuminated beings who contributed their energy and wisdom to this project:

+- The Wind Dancing Masters of ancient Lumina who first orchestrated light
-- The DMX512 protocol pioneers
+- The DMX512 protocol pioneers who channeled electricity as the new wind
-- The MIDI consciousness collective
+- The MIDI consciousness collective who bridged human touch and machine perception
-- The open-source light workers
+- The open-source light workers who freely share their illumination
-- The JavaScript reality weavers
+- The JavaScript reality weavers who create universes from code
-- The WebGL dimension crafters
+- The WebGL dimension crafters who manifest visual beauty through mathematics

+*Special recognition to the keepers of the "Breath of Light Manuscripts" whose wisdom echoes through time.*

 ---